-1. Must we submit my application through Grants.gov?
+1. Must we submit our application through Grants.gov?

 Yes, you must submit your application through Grants.gov Workspace.
-See D1 of the Notice of Funding Opportunity for information on accessing the application packages and D3 for information on necessary registrations.
+See D1 of the NOFO for information on accessing the application packages and D3 for information on necessary registrations.

 2. May we submit multiple proposals with the same project director at the same time?